-Dates: Tuesday 8 thru Sunday 13 January 2019.
-Class begins promptly at 5pm on Day 1 (Tuesday) and will conclude by 5pm on Day 6 (Sunday).
+Dates: Friday thru Thursday 10-16 January 2020.
+Class begins promptly at 1pm on Day 1 and will conclude by noon on Day 7.
 Days 2 thru 6 will begin at 8:30am and conclude by midnight with a 90-minute break for dinner.

 Location and Directions: Hurricane Charley's Raw Bar & Grill 300 West Retta Esplanade; Punta Gorda, FL 33950; Phone: (941) 639-9695.
 All lectures and demonstrations will be conducted in the conference room.